The best green web hosting makes it simple and easy to host your website(s) online with providers who have environmentally friendly credentials.

 Despite the increasing interest in green hosting, many providers do little to flag up their eco-friendly credentials.
 The DreamHost website doesn't talk about the issue on its front page, and there's no clear link or green 'energy saving' logo, or indeed no sign that the company is thinking about this at all.
 But dig a little deeper and you'll find the reality is very different.

 DreamHost says its data centers are powered by grids that obtain electricity from many renewable sources, for instance.
-It's a partner in state-level 'clean wind' programmes.
+It's a partner in state-level 'clean wind' programs.
 Cooling systems are designed for efficiency, and the evaporative cooling plants use both municipal and reclaimed water.

 The company offices are LEED Platinum and EnergyStar-certified.
 Optimized heating, ventilation and air conditioning plants keep energy demand down all year round, and the working environment is designed with sustainability in mind: recycling bins everywhere, electronic forms to reduce paper usage, disposable cups and plates are replaced by ceramic, and so forth.
 There are even financial incentives to use public transportation and work-from-home policies to keep some staff off the roads entirely.